Chapter 12: Growth investing

 What is growth investing?

 Unlike the shares favoured by value investors, growth shares tend to have high PE ratios and pay very small or no dividends.
-They are more commonly associated with smaller rather than larger companies.

-However, both growth and value investors are trying to do the same thing.
+Growth and value investors are trying to do the same thing.
 They are trying to buy a share for less than it is ultimately worth (described in investing circles as its intrinsic value) but go about doing this in a different way.
-The best way to show this is with an example.

 How growth investors hope they will make money

 First, let’s look at how a value investor tries to make money.
-Value investors look to buy shares that the stock market has beaten down to a low price (relative to its earnings or assets) but they think has the potential to recover.
+Value investors look to buy shares that the stock market has beaten down to a low price (relative to its earnings or assets) but they think have the potential to recover.

-Let’s take a share trading at a price of 50p with earnings per share of 10p and therefore trading on a low PE multiple of just five times (50p/10p).
 The value investor thinks that earnings can grow at 5% per year and that eventually the stock market will put a higher PE multiple on them.
 This kind of scenario is shown in the table below.

 Year 0 1 2 3 4 5